Colorings of $k$-sets with low discrepancy on small sets: Proof of Theorem

 Let $S\sub [N]$, $|S|= k(1+\frac 1{2l-1})$.
-In the proof of our result we will show that ${S\choose k}$ can be decomposed into a disjoint union of certain sets, which we call \emph{cubes}.
-Then we show that every element, except of an exponentially small fraction of elements of ${S\choose k}$ of them, is in a sufficiently large cube.
+In the proof of Theorem~\ref{t-x1} we will show that ${S\choose k}$ can be decomposed into a disjoint union of certain sets, which we call \emph{cubes}.
+Then we show that every element, except of an exponentially small fraction of elements of ${S\choose k}$, is in a sufficiently large cube.
 Consequently, it suffices to construct a coloring that has low discrepancy on every sufficiently large cube.

 Given $N$ and $k$, we construct our coloring in two steps.
 First we take $l\ll k$ and a coloring $\kappa$ of the shift graph $Sh(N,l)$.
 If $N$ is not too large, then we can find such a coloring with only three colors (see Lemma~\ref{l-shift}).
 For a given element $\{x_1\dts x_k\}\in{[N]\choose k}$, where $x_i$ are in the increasing order, we take the string